-Judicial remedies when a certified administrative record does not meet the standards of the APA are limited by the scope of the courts review Preenforcement review deserves specific consideration because it may be necessary to resolve issues quickly, such as staying the effect of the rule.
-Beyond immediate needs, a court may permit the agency to supplement the record for its review, remand the rule to the agency, and vacate the rule.
+Judicial remedies when a certified an administrative record for judicial review does not meet the standards of the APA are limited by the scope of the courts review Preenforcement review of a rule deserves specific consideration because it may be necessary to resolve issues quickly, such as staying the effect of the rule.
+Beyond immediate needs consideration of a stay, a court may permit the agency to supplement the record for its review, remand the rule to the agency, and vacate the rule.
 The remedies imposed depend on the quality of the agency's certified administrative record.